hassansecfix/policy-edit/data/updated_policy_instructions_v4.2.md

 **Data Field:** Look for termination timeframe preference
 **JSON Instruction to Generate:**

-**CRITICAL: Use context-aware targeting to ensure grammatical correctness**
+**CRITICAL: Use semantic context analysis for grammatical correctness**

-### **For Standard Timeframes (24 business hours, 8 business hours, etc.):**

-- If current text matches user selection:

-  - target_text: `<24 business hours>`
-  - action: "comment"
-  - comment: "You selected [timeframe] which matches the current placeholder.
-We recommend 24 business hours for most companies.
-Consider shorter timelines if customers request it.
-Longer than 1 week looks suspicious to auditors.
-You only get a non-conformity for not meeting your documented timeframe, not for choosing the wrong timeframe."
-  - comment_author: "Secfix AI"
+### **Context-Aware Replacement Strategy:**

+1. **Identify the placeholder pattern** (e.g., `<24 business hours>`, `<timeframe>`, `[duration]`)
+2. **Analyze the surrounding sentence structure** to understand the grammatical context
+3. **Determine replacement compatibility**:
+   - Does the user's response fit grammatically in the existing sentence structure?
+   - Or does it require sentence restructuring for natural language flow?

+### **Semantic Replacement Rules:**

+**If user response is a TIME DURATION (fits existing structure):**
+- Examples: "48 hours", "1 week", "3 business days", "72 hours"
-- If replacement needed with standard timeframe:
+- Strategy: Direct placeholder replacement
-  - target_text: `<24 business hours>`
+- target_text: `[locate placeholder in context]`
 - action: "replace"
-  - replacement: [user's selected timeframe without angle brackets]
+- replacement: [user's timeframe]
-  - comment: "You selected [timeframe] instead of 24 business hours.
-We recommend 24 business hours for most companies.
-Consider shorter timelines if customers request it.
-Longer than 1 week looks suspicious to auditors.
-You only get a non-conformity for not meeting your documented timeframe, not for choosing the wrong timeframe."
-  - comment_author: "Secfix AI"

-### **For Immediate/Instant Termination:**

-When user selects "immediately", "instant", "immediate termination", etc., use broader context:

-- target_text: `The maximum time frame for access termination is set at <24 business hours>`
+- comment: "You selected [timeframe] instead of the default.
+[Include business logic]"

+**If user response is an ADVERB or ACTION MODIFIER (requires restructuring):**
+- Examples: "immediately", "instantly", "right away", "as soon as possible"
+- Strategy: Sentence restructuring for grammatical flow
+- target_text: `[identify full sentence containing placeholder]`
 - action: "replace"
-- replacement: `Access will be terminated immediately`
+- replacement: `[Restructured sentence with proper grammar]`
-- comment: "You selected immediate termination instead of 24 business hours.
+- comment: "You selected [response].
 The sentence has been restructured for grammatical correctness.
-We recommend 24 business hours for most companies.
-Consider shorter timelines if customers request it.
-Longer than 1 week looks suspicious to auditors.
-You only get a non-conformity for not meeting your documented timeframe, not for choosing the wrong timeframe."
-- comment_author: "Secfix AI"

-### **For Other Custom Timeframes:**

-- If custom text can fit grammatically in existing structure (e.g., "48 hours", "1 week"):

-  - target_text: `<24 business hours>`
-  - action: "replace"
-  - replacement: [user's custom timeframe]
-  - comment: "You selected [custom timeframe] instead of 24 business hours.
-[Include size context if applicable]"
-  - comment_author: "Secfix AI"

-- If custom text requires sentence restructuring (e.g., "as soon as possible", "within one day"):
-  - target_text: `The maximum time frame for access termination is set at <24 business hours>`
-  - action: "replace"
-  - replacement: `Access will be terminated [grammatically correct version of custom timeframe]`
-  - comment: "You selected [custom response] instead of 24 business hours.
-The sentence has been restructured for grammatical correctness.
 [Include business logic]"
-  - comment_author: "Secfix AI"

-### **Grammar Rules for Termination Timeframe:**

-**Immediate/Instant responses:**
+**If user response is a COMPLEX PHRASE (requires analysis):**
+- Examples: "within the same business day", "no later than end of business"
+- Strategy: Determine if it fits structure or needs restructuring
+- Apply appropriate replacement strategy based on grammatical compatibility

+### **Semantic Pattern Recognition:**

+**DURATION INDICATORS (Direct replacement compatible):**
+- Pattern: Numbers + time units (hours, days, weeks, months)
+- Examples: "24 hours", "2 weeks", "1 month"
+- Grammatical test: "The timeframe is set at [RESPONSE]" → sounds natural

+**ACTION MODIFIERS (Restructuring required):**
+- Pattern: Adverbs, action descriptors, immediacy words
+- Examples: "immediately", "instantly", "right away", "ASAP"
+- Grammatical test: "The timeframe is set at [RESPONSE]" → sounds unnatural

+**COMPLEX TEMPORAL PHRASES (Analysis required):**
+- Pattern: Prepositions + time descriptions
+- Examples: "within 2 hours", "by end of day", "no later than close of business"
+- Grammatical test: Analyze case-by-case for natural flow

+### **Generic Restructuring Templates:**

+When restructuring is needed, use semantic templates:

+**For IMMEDIATE actions:**
+- Template: "[Subject] will be [action] immediately"
-- ✅ "Access will be terminated immediately"
+- Example: "Access will be terminated immediately"

+**For TIME-BOUND actions:**
+- Template: "[Subject] will be [action] [timeframe]"
-- ✅ "Access will be terminated instantly"
+- Example: "Access will be terminated within 2 hours"
-- ❌ "is set at immediately" (grammatically incorrect)

-**Time-based responses:**

-- ✅ "is set at 48 hours" (fits existing structure)
-- ✅ "is set at 1 week" (fits existing structure)
+**For DEADLINE-BASED actions:**
+- Template: "[Subject] must be [action] [deadline phrase]"
-- ✅ "Access will be terminated within one business day" (restructured for clarity)
+- Example: "Access must be terminated by end of business day"

 **Include company size context:** For companies with fewer than 50 employees, mention this is appropriate for smaller organizations